COSIMA/cosima-cookbook/docs/source/index.rst

-.. cosima documentation master file, created by sphinx-quickstart on Mon May 29 02:03:50 2017.
+.. cosima-cookbook documentation master file, created by sphinx-quickstart on Mon Aug 12 20:35:06 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.